 The way that currencies appreciate and depreciate against each other depends on certain key factors.
 Under today’s system of managed floating rates, currency values usually depend on market forces, political and economic factors, and the forces of supply and demand in the market rather than on fixed or pegged exchange rates.
+Read on for currency devaluation examples.

 In addition, the comparative rates of interest and inflation, as well as the cost of money in each country make up a large part of how a currency is valued in relation to other currencies.

 Some governments and central banks also intervene in the currency markets to stabilize or manipulate the value of their currencies.
-See devaluation examples below.

 Inflation and Printing More Money